 With Service Mesh, you can provide common network-related functions such as configuration, routing, telemetry, logging, circuit breaking, etc. in each microservice without using any 3rd party libraries/components.

-Benefits and drawbacks of implementing microservices
+Benefits and drawbacks of implementing microservices-based architecture

 Applications built as independent, modular components are easier to test, maintain, and understand.
 They enable organizations to: